mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Whether you’re Neal the Firefighter or Neil the Ork Barbarian, you can swing an axe for both utility and violence.
 The combat axe come with a single or double blade and a hardened spring-loaded thrusting point for breaking glass or providing an unpleasant surprise.
 In the overmuscled hands of a 2080s street warrior, this weapon can be far deadlier than a firearm.

-**Combat Knife**

-A simple, elegant, efficient killing device with a chisel point to make light work of armor.
-It’s also carbon-coated black, so no reflections give away your approach.

 **Forearm snap blades**

 Don’t like getting implants but still want three razor sharp blades to pop out of your forearm?
 This is the weapon for you.
 The blades extend and retract through either a forearm muscle command.
 Either way, it takes a Minor Action.